 - Baidu – A dominant force in China, Baidu provides excellent quality search results and good features.
 It also has the backing of one of the world’s largest artificial intelligence.

 - Yandex – Yandex is to Russia as Baidu is to China.
 You’ve got to love the image search option.

 I am pretty sure you are already familiar with the online marketplace.
-Think of it as a large supermarket, grocery, or department store rolled into one and which you can access via the Internet.
+Think of it as a large supermarket, grocery, or department store rolled into one and which you can access anytime.
 What I listed here is the best online marketplaces according to their average number of visitors per month.